sourcebots/docs/content/api/_index.md

 The remainder of the tutorials pages will assume your robot is defined as `r`.

 ## Where to put your code
-Your code needs to be put on a USB drive in a file in the file called `main.py`.
+Your code needs to be put on a USB drive in a file called `main.py`.
 On insertion, this file will be executed.

 {{% notice warning %}}
 If this file is missing or incorrectly named, your robot won't do anything.
 No log file will be created.